LandazuriPaul/nest-react/README.md

 ### Development & Builds

-See each package's README to learn more about their development and build scripts:
+See each package's README to learn more about its development and build scripts:

 - [Client](./packages/client/README.md)